 - Leading international insurance organization: Lead litigator in a reinsurance arbitration on behalf of a leading international insurance organization arising out of an auto warranty program that resulted in a $90 million recovery for the client.

 - Leading international insurance organization: Represented a leading international insurance organization in a series of reinsurance arbitrations with an Australian reinsurer resulting in a more than $18 million recovery for the client.

-- Have handled UNCITRAL arbitrations in Brazil and New York; ICC arbitrations in Toronto and Paris; and have supervised litigation and investigations in Argentina, Brazil, Ecuador and Thailand.
+Mr. Offenhartz has handled UNCITRAL arbitrations in Brazil and New York; ICC arbitrations in Toronto, Paris and Vienna; and has supervised litigation and investigations in Argentina, Brazil, Ecuador and Thailand.

 Additional Representative Matters

 - Staffing company: Lead litigator representing plaintiff staffing company in successful effort to enjoin four former employees and a competitor from working together in violation of certain non-compete and related provisions.
 Handled the case through four hearings before the trial court and an emergency appeal to the Second Circuit.
 Case settled with defendants agreeing to broad injunctive relief and making a significant payment to plaintiff.
-Handled a similar matter for a large professional services firm.
+Handled a similar matter for a large professional services firm with similar success.

 - Confidential client: Lead litigator during a three-week jury trial on copyright infringement and Lanham Act claims.
 Case resolved favorably for the client immediately before jury deliberations.

 - European banks: Represented four plaintiff European banks in a bank fraud and conversion case in the Southern District of New York related to oil trade finance that has resulted in over $70 million in recovery.